edgebips/johnny/johnny/base/transactions.md

 - `datetime: datetime.datetime`: A date/time converted to local time and naive (no timezone, not "timezone aware").
-This is the date and time at which the transaction occurred.
+This is the date and time at which the transaction occurred, in local time.
 This is distinct from the settlement date (which is not provided by this data structure).

 - `rowtype: str`: An enum string for the row, whether this is a trade, an expiration, or a mark-to-market synthetic close (used to value currency